 We recommend you make a table with the network addresses you plan to use for the cluster interfaces and interface for management IP address.
-To avoid conflict with routable IP addresses, we recommend you allocate a dedicated private subnet to each cluster interface, or use link-local IP addresses that begin with 169.254.
-If you use link-local IP addresses, you might find it useful to define your cluster interface IP addresses like this:
+To avoid conflict with routable IP addresses, we recommend you allocate a dedicated private subnet to each cluster interface or use APIA (link-local) IP addresses.
+If you use link-local IP addresses, which begin with 169.254, you might find it useful to define your cluster interface IP addresses like this:

 The FireCluster setup wizard asks you to configure these settings individually for each cluster member.
 If you plan the interfaces and IP addresses in advance, it is easier to configure these interfaces with the wizard.
-For example, something like this:
+For example, your IP addressing plan could look like this: